My-Power-STN39M-Hopefully/base-template/README.md

 ```
 2. Update your .vscode/settings.json colors to be different from your other workspaces.
 Use the VsCode [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) to change your colors easily.

+3. Add a dev-ops label: go to https://github.com/[orgainzation]/[repo]/labels and add this to the lables:
+    * Label name: dev-ops
+    * Description: Dev Ops issue or pull request
+    * Color: #adfc7b

+4. (Optional) Add a models label: go to https://github.com/[orgainzation]/[repo]/labels and add this to the lables:
+    * Label name: models
+    * Description: Models enhancement
+    * Color: #ea88d5

 ## Out of the Box Features

 1. **Issue Templates** - Default created issue templates